 September 28th is the Feast Day of Saint Wenceslaus, the patron of Bohemia (now part of the Czech Republic).

 Wenceslaus (Czech: Vaclav) was born c.
 903-907 to the Duke of Bohemia Wrastislaw (a Christian) and a pagan mother Dragomir.
 This mixture of beliefs was apparently common in Bohemia at that time and power struggles between Christian-believers and pagans were not unusual – a fate which would also envelop Wenceslaus’ life as he grew older.
 When Wenceslaus was only thirteen, his father died, and being too young to inherit the hereditary leadership, Bohemia was ruled by his mother Dragomir.
-Wenceslaus meanwhile was brought up by his grandmother, Ludmilla (who became Saint Ludmilla, Feast Day September 16), who raised him as a Christian.
-The closeness, and influence of, Grandmother Ludmilla apparently angered Dragomir who had her killed.
+Wenceslaus meanwhile was brought up by his grandmother, Ludmila (who became Saint Ludmila, Feast Day September 16), who raised him as a Christian.
+The closeness, and influence of, Grandmother Ludmila apparently angered Dragomir (mother) who had her killed.

 Wenceslaus is venerated as a martyr as his death was the result of his efforts to support Christianity in the face of harsh opposition.
 His relics are part of the Saint Vitus Cathedral in Prague and his feast day is now a public holiday in the Czech Republic.
 Wenceslaus is also the patron of many Catholic Parishes in Europe and the U.S. including many in the midwestern States of Nebraska and Iowa where many Czech immigrants settled in the 1800’s.